Skip to content

 Slaying the 100 Mile Monster

 This idea came from a question.
-What is your number #1 priority for 2024?
+What is your number #1 priority for running this year?

 Gain XP!
 What is XP?
 In video games, XP is experience.
 XP is how to level up your video game avatar or character.
 As a kid, I played games like Golden Ax, Gauntlet, and Hero’s Quest where you picked a character at the start.
 There were 4 characters to choose from.
 A warrior, wizard, archer, or valkyrie.
 If you are reading this you might have selected the same character as I did, a trail runner.
 Maybe you slowly became this character over time, either way, your actions brought you here.